wmde/wikibase-rest-api-proposal/DECISION-RESEARCH.md

 ## Conditional Requests

-**Decision: We will implement conditional requests for gets.**
+**Decision: We will initialy implement conditional requests for gets (consistent with MediaWiki core).
+We are undecided around conditional requests for edits and for now and have aligned with MediaWiki core not using headers for edit requests, instead returning a revision id in the payload.**

 - TL;DR use HTTP spec to prevent the “lost update problem”
-- MediaWiki core REST API makes use of conditional requests
+- MediaWiki core REST API makes use of conditional requests for gets.
 - ETag + HTTP 409 CONFLICT
 - Preconditions in headers
   - If-Match